-Klangforum Wien invites twenty women artist to present ten different short animated films inspired by Christian Felber’s Common Good Economy.
+Klangforum Wien invited twenty women artists to present ten different short animated films inspired by Christian Felber’s Common Good Economy.

 Our current economic system is subject to review and with it the question: how happy are we under its influence?